zevstravitz/Deru/README.md

 # Deru
-Deru is a embeddable rich content editor for Headless CMS's.
+Deru is an embeddable rich content editor for react.
+The editor is a WYSIWYG system that live updates a JSON object storing the page information.

 ### Deru Works for Headless CMS's
-Deru is slightly opinionated.
-It is highly customizable, but it offers templating for common content structures such as blogs or educational and professional content.
+Deru is a rich

 Headless CMS's take the weight off the front-end when working with static content, but editing the content can be difficult.
 Hence we propose a visual editor, for editing complex and modular content.